helitopia/side-projects/progress-bar/README.md

 # Progress bar

 The main feature of the described web-page is a navigation bar on the left, which is at a first glance just a series of dots, but when hovered over it - it gets unwrapped to contain section names

-## TODO

-- JS highlight of current section
-- Transition for more smooth unwrapping of navbar